-Hybrid and electric cars are the way of the future.
+More people are buying hybrid and electric cars lately as they are the way of the future.
 It is clear now that eventually hybrid and electric cars will be the norm and gas-powered cars will be obsolete.
 While that day is not just around the corner, you can see that the changes are coming that will make fuel-powered vehicles a thing of the past.

 If you have been looking online for the perfect hybrid or electric car online and are not sure that you understand all the ins and outs of the process, read on for some tips and tricks to make your purchase go smoothly!